makhanifahim/Transaction-Management/README.md

  * The csv folder will be serve as a staging ground and follow specific structure year/quarter/date.csv  like example 2022/1/2022-02-21

-**To open Swagger (interactive) API documentation, navigate your browser to [YOUR-URL]/swagger-ui.html**
+**To open Swagger (interactive) API documentation, navigate your browser to [YOUR-URL]/swagger-ui.html** **All Logs will be saved in web.log file
 ### Rest API Endpoints
   - rest_api/transactions
     * POST - Add List of Transactions